 The university offers a Health Care Flexible Spending Account and a Dependent Care Flexible Spending Account, administered by EBPA.
 A flexible spending account (FSA) enables you to reduce your taxable income by setting aside pre-tax funds to pay for eligible health care and dependent care expenses.
+Part-time faculty teaching at The New School for Jazz and Contemporary Music are not eligible for this benefit.

 You can enroll in these accounts only during each year's open enrollment period or the eligibility period for new employees or if you have experienced a change in status as defined by the IRS.
 Refer to Changing Your Elections for additional information.